jakubrozenbajger/salt/README.md

-# AgnosterZak theme
+# salt - simple Agnoster-like theme
-This theme is a fork of [AgnosterZak](https://github.com/zakaziko99/agnosterzak-ohmyzsh-theme)
+This is a fork of [AgnosterZak](https://github.com/zakaziko99/agnosterzak-ohmyzsh-theme)

 It currently shows:
 - Timestamp